mba16hk/WESUP/README.md

 ### Resume training from a checkpoint

+The path to the checkpoint of interest will be in the `RECORDS` directory.

 ```bash
 $ python train.py /path/to/dataset --epochs 100 --checkpoint /path/to/checkpoint
 ```

 ### Recording multple runs

-By default, each run will be stored within a timestamped directory within `records`.
+By default, each run will be stored within a timestamped directory within `RECORDS`.
 The structure of a record directory is as follows:

 ```
 records/20190423-1122-AM